 Capitol Hill bar Life on Mars has a nonalcoholic cocktail menu for the month, featuring drinks made with ingredients from zero-proof spirit companies like Pathfinder, Lyre, and Seedlip.
 In Northgate, Watershed Pub & Kitchen offers a robust selection of nonalcoholic cocktails like the Dry Fashioned, made with Lyre’s American Malt, or the Tropical Mist, made with Seedlip’s Garden 180, lime, and pineapple.

-Here are eleven great places in Seattle to get a nonalcoholic cocktail, from nonalcoholic renditions of Cosmopolitans to Pathfinder Spritzes and housemade yuzu sodas.
-Know of a spot that should be on our radar?
-Send us a tip by emailing seattle@eater.com.
+Here are 11 great places in Seattle to get a nonalcoholic cocktail, from nonalcoholic renditions of Cosmopolitans to Pathfinder Spritzes and housemade yuzu sodas.
 As usual, this list is not ranked; it’s organized geographically.

 Read More